Proxy Controls and Panel Data: Abstract

 \section{Abstract}

-We present a flexible approach to the identification and estimation of causal objects in nonparametric, non-separable models with confounding.
-Key to our analysis is the use of `proxy controls': covariates that do not satisfy a standard `unconfoundedness' assumption but are informative proxies for variables that do.
-Our analysis applies to both cross-sectional and panel models.
-Our identification results motivate a simple and `well-posed' nonparametric estimator and we analyze its asymptotic properties.
-In panel settings, our methods provide a novel approach to the difficult problem of identification with non-separable general heterogeneity and fixed $T$.
+We provide new results for nonparametric identification, estimation, and inference of causal effects using `proxy controls': observables that are noisy but informative proxies for unobserved confounding factors.
+Our analysis applies to cross-sectional settings but is particularly well-suited to panel models.
+Our identification results motivate a simple and `well-posed' nonparametric estimator.
+We derive convergence rates for the estimator and construct uniform confidence bands with asymptotically correct size.
+In panel settings, our methods provide a novel approach to the difficult problem of identification with non-separable, general heterogeneity and fixed $T$.
 In panels, observations from different periods serve as proxies for unobserved heterogeneity and our key identifying assumptions follow from restrictions on the serial dependence structure.
-We apply our methodology to two empirical settings.
-We estimate causal effects of grade retention on cognitive performance using cross-sectional variation and we estimate a structural Engel curve for food using panel data.
+We apply our methods to two empirical settings.
+We estimate consumer demand counterfactuals using panel data and we estimate causal effects of grade retention on cognitive performance.

-The threat of confounding is the defining challenge of empirical economics.
-Confounding is familiar to quantitative researchers in all fields, but it is of particular concern to economists, who are interested primarily in causal inference and whose data are usually drawn from observational studies.
-Ideally, a researcher can combat confounding by conditioning on `perfect controls': variables that explain all association between assigned treatments and potential outcomes.
-Unfortunately, perfect controls are often unavailable, but the researcher may have access to covariates that can proxy for an ideal set of unobserved perfect controls.
-These `proxy controls' could be a set of test scores that proxy for innate ability, or they could be self-reported wages and years in education in place of socio-economic status.

-A naive approach would treat the proxies as if they were perfect controls.
-For example, one could treat test scores as if they did in fact perfectly measure ability.
-However, if the proxies mis-measure the perfect controls, then controlling for the proxies in the conventional manner need not remove all confounding and the resulting estimates would likely be asymptotically biased.

-We develop new results on non-parametric identification and estimation of causal objects when only proxy controls are available.
-We suggest a non-parametric estimation procedure based on our identification results that is straight-forward to implement and is, to the best of our knowledge, novel.
-We establish consistency and a convergence rate for our estimator under our identifying assumptions and some other primitive conditions.
+A sizable portion of the empirical economist's working life is dedicated to diagnosing and accounting for the presence of confounding factors.
+Ideally, a researcher would control for these factors, but some important confounders may not be measured in the data.
+We suppose that the data contain some observables that can act as proxies (broadly defined) for these latent factors.